SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/tw/Other-Plugins/Developer-Guide/Developer-Guide-(7-GEO-Resources).md

 This will now spawn between 20 and 28 Ender Ores in "The End" and 0 Ender Ores in any other dimension.

 Now all that's left to do is to implement the methods `getKey()` and `getItem()`.
 For this we will need a `NamespacedKey` which requires our Plugin instance.
-For this we will need a `NamespacedKey` which requires our Plugin instance.

 But we will also need our ItemStack from earlier...

 We will just make our life easier by creating a constructor.

 A constructor is a special form of method that is called when a new instance of that class is created.
 You can use it to control what parameters are needed when doing `new SomeClass(...);`.
-You can use it to control what parameters are needed when doing `new SomeClass(...);`.

 Let's create a new constructor for this class at the top of the file: